jimmyshultz/MealPlanningApplication/readme.md

 ## Introduction

 This is a web application for managing recipes and cookbooks.
-Users can add, view, and delete recipes and cookbooks.
+Users can create accounts on which they can add, view, and delete recipes and cookbooks.
 Each recipe includes a list of ingredients and each cookbook includes a list of recipes.

 ## Features